benchjx/wowafk/README.md

 # wowafk
-afk macro for world of warcraft classic
+AFK macro for World of Warcraft classic

+# Usage
+Starts automatically when macro is launched and will indicate this by jumping your character once.